Get creative with this easy butterfly painting tutorial.

 Draw the veins on the fore-wings.

-Then add the three sections below it.
-They are parallel with the inside edge of the wing.
+Notice, these sections are parallel with the inside edge of the wing.

-Draw the top of the black trim on the wings.
+4. Draw the black trim on both back wings.

 Your finished butterfly drawing will look somewhat like this.
-Draw it or get it on the paper any way you desire.
+When your drawing is complete, transfer it to the watercolor paper.

-After the drawing is finished, go over the drawing lines with water-resistant black ink.
+On the watercolor paper, go over the lines with water-resistant black ink.

-We won't have to paint all the black veins later.
-That makes it easy-peasy.
+We won't have to paint all the fine, black veins later.
+That makes an easy-peasy painting.

 Five easy steps make this an easy butterfly painting.

-We use a #8 brush for the entire painting.
-The one exception is the white spots and the small designs on the tips of the fore-wings.
-They are painted with a smaller #4 brush.
+Use a #8 brush for the entire painting, except for the white spots and small designs on the wing edges.
+Paint them with a #4 brush.

 Cadmium Orange is a yellowish orange.
 We want a reddish orange.

-Select a reddish-orange or mix your own by mixing a bit of Cadmium Red Light with Cadmium Orange.
+You can make red-orange by mixing a little Cadmium Red Light into Cadmium Orange.

 Moving to the hind-wings, we paint them with Cadmium Orange.
 It's a nice bright orange.